design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/01_query.md

     Returns a list of all of the polylines that use position1.
   * collections = query.Get(null, co#@type=="floors")
     Returns a list of all the collections that have an attribute called "type" with a value "floors".

-## Get
-* **Description:** Returns a list of entities based on a query expression.
-The result will always be a list of entities, even if there is only one entity.
-In a case where you want only one entity, remember to get the first item in the list.
-~
-The query expression can use the following format: #@name == value, where 'name' is the attribute name, and 'value' is the attribute value that you are searching for.
-~
-If the attribute value is a string, then in must be in quotes, as follows: #@name == 'str_value'.
-~
-If the attribute value is a number, then any comparison operator can be used: ==, !=, >, >=, <, =<.
-~
-* **Parameters:**
-  * *select:* Enum, specifies what type of entities will be returned.
-  * *entities:* List of entities to be searched.
-If 'null' (without quotes), all entities in the model will be searched.
-  * *query_expr:* Attribute condition.
-If 'null' (without quotes), no condition is set; all found entities are returned.
-* **Returns:** Entities, a list of entities that match the type specified in 'select' and the conditions specified in 'query_expr'.
-* **Examples:**
-  * positions = query.Get(positions, polyline1, #@xyz[2]>10)
-    Returns a list of positions that are part of polyline1 where the z-coordinate is more than 10.
-  * positions = query.Get(positions, null, #@xyz[2]>10)
-    Returns a list of positions in the model where the z-coordinate is more than 10.
-  * positions = query.Get(positions, polyline1, null)
-    Returns a list of all of the positions that are part of polyline1.
-  * polylines = query.Get(polylines, position1, null)
-    Returns a list of all of the polylines that use position1.
-  * collections = query.Get(collections, null, #@type=="floors")
-    Returns a list of all the collections that have an attribute called "type" with a value "floors".

-## Invert
-* **Description:** Returns a list of entities excluding the specified entities.
-* **Parameters:**
-  * *select:* Enum, specifies what type of entities will be returned.
-  * *entities:* List of entities to be excluded.
-* **Returns:** Entities, a list of entities that match the type specified in 'select'.
-* **Examples:**
-  * objects = query.Get(objects, polyline1, null)
-    Returns a list of all the objects in the model except polyline1.

 ## Sort